Over $300 Million

-At Berry Law Firm, many of our attorneys are military veterans who help fellow veterans pursue the VA disability benefits they have earned.
+At Berry Law, many of our attorneys are military veterans who help fellow veterans pursue the VA disability benefits they have earned.
 We have extensive experience navigating decision reviews and the kind of legal help that will make a direct impact on these claims.
 We typically work with veterans who need to appeal a denied claim or whose VA disability rating is too low.

 Our firm’s founder, John S. Berry Sr., became involved in veterans’ law when he began representing fellow Vietnam veterans who suffered from PTSD.

 His son, John S. Berry Jr., is a former Army Ranger who served in Iraq and Bosnia.
 Additional attorneys in our firm are veterans, as well.

-Founded in 1965, Berry Law Firm is committed to putting our experience behind your VA disability benefits appeal.
-Over the years, our attorneys have helped thousands of veterans obtain the appropriate level of VA benefits.
+Founded in 1965, Berry Law is committed to putting our experience behind your VA disability benefits appeal.
+Over the years, our attorneys have helped thousands of veterans obtain the appropriate level of VA benefits they deserve.

 The VA disability compensation system is supposed to be veteran-friendly.
-But, the reality is that the rules and regulations governing the claims process can be confusing and frustrating for everyone involved.
+But, in reality, the rules and regulations governing the claims process can be confusing and frustrating for everyone involved.

-Just as most people would not want to go through legal processes without competent representation, veterans deserve skilled and experienced representation as well.
+Just as most people would not want to go through other legal processes without competent representation, veterans deserve skilled and experienced representation as well.